 Fast forward to the 1950s and 1960s, when the drive for consumer-centric marketing began to blur the lines between advertising and editorial.
 The earliest examples of healthcare content marketing that helped tear down the wall between church and state came a couple decades later and primarily involved hospitals distributing printed newsletters to patients and families as a way to keep the community informed about their facilities and care.
 At True North Custom, we fondly recall our first custom publication titled “Chicken Soup” (we claimed the name first!), which was launched in the late 1990s and developed in collaboration with a local Chattanooga hospital.

 The Evolution of Content Marketing and Digital Content Development

 Today, healthcare marketers across the spectrum have discovered the strategic use of storytelling to be an effective method for differentiating their organization’s brand and services.

-A number of recent industry reports reflect the growth of content marketing in healthcare:
+A number of recent industry reports reflect the content marketing evolution in health care: